duaneodom/rclink4g/docs/README.md

 I do not provide a Raspberry Pi image due to size limitations on github but instead provide a configuration script that will configure your installed Raspberry Pi Lite OS to be an RCLink4G companion computer.
+There are plenty of guides for installing Raspberry Pi OS online ([rpi-imager](https://www.raspberrypi.com/software/) is an easy tool) so I won't detail that process here.
 Once you have your OS installed and are connected to the internet, log in and run the following commands (replacing the file date/version info as appropriate).

 > **Note**
 You must install the Raspberry Pi OS image that corresponds to the